Mouse not being detected or working in Windows

 - Remove all mice listed by highlighting each device and pressing the delete key on the keyboard.

-If the mouse still does not work in Normal Windows, follow your operating system basic troubleshooting steps for your version of Windows.
+If the mouse still does not work in Normal Windows, follow the basic troubleshooting steps for your version of Windows.

-- If multiple mice do not work, the computer port is bad.
-If your using PS/2 or USB port on the back of the computer, the motherboard is bad and would need to be replaced.
+- If multiple mice do not work, the likely issue is the port you are connecting the mouse to.
+If you're using the PS/2 or USB port on the back of the computer, the motherboard is potentially bad and would need to be replaced.

 - If the mouse does not work with more than one computer, the mouse is bad and should be replaced.